Research Data Management

 All UNE researchers, including HDR candidates, have responsibilities when it comes to ensuring the value and integrity of research data.

 The University Library offers a number of services to help you effectively manage research data at all stages of the research lifecycle and enjoy the value of research data as a recognised research output.

 Digital Object Identifier (DOI) issuing

 The University Library can issue DOIs for research data collections, which can help researchers track citations and build an online profile.
 For more information, contact the Library's Research Advisory and Engagement Services team.

-UNE's repository for research publications and research data is e-Publications@UNE.
-The Library can help you create an e-Publications metadata record for your completed research data that will increase its discoverability and help comply with funding and publication standards.
+UNE's repository for research publications and research data is RUNE.
+The Library can help you create a metadata record for your completed research data that will increase its discoverability and help comply with funding and publication standards.
 Should you require open access for your research data collection, the Research Advisory and Engagement Services (RAES) team can also help with this.

 The Library's Research Advisory and Engagement Services team is a great first point of contact for any questions about managing, storing and sharing research data and creating a metadata record.

 You will find below a number of resources with helpful information on managing research data: